View a list of the properties currently for sale.

 Sales are generally advertised in the Shawnee County Ledger and/or the Topeka Metro News.

 You have no rights to personally inspect any property prior to the sale.
 The homeowner still has legal possession of the property.

 When contacting the Sheriff's Office please have a case number, date of sale, or names.
 We cannot search for properties by address.

 What happens at the Sheriff's sale?

 The sale begins at 10:00 am sharp.
 The case number, plaintiffs name and defendants name will be read.
 The plaintiff (usually a bank) will have a representative there to place the opening bid.
 After the plaintiff's bid all others present may enter their bid.
-If you are the winning bidder you will need cash or a certified bank check for the bid amount.
+If you are the winning bidder you will need a certified bank check for the bid amount.
 The Sheriff's Office will not provide “change” for any transaction.
-The certified check or cash for over the amount will be held until noon so that you can submit the correct amount to the Sheriff's Office located at 320 South Kansas, Suite 200.
+The certified check for over the amount will be held until noon so that you can submit the correct amount to the Sheriff's Office located at 320 South Kansas, Suite 200.
 If not received by noon the check with overage will be submitted to the Clerk of the District Court and you may make arrangements with them to recover your money over the bid amount.